telerik/xaml-docs/controls/radrichtextbox/features/mentions.md

 ## Customize the Insert Action

 You can implement your own logic determining what and how it is being inserted into the document when the users select an item from the suggestions.
 You might need to customize the insert logic of PersonMentionProvider or provide the one for your custom provider.
 This is achieved by creating a custom implementation of a provider and overriding the **InsertItem** method.
-In **Example 3** you can see how the insert action of a CustomPersonMentionProvider is implemented - it inserts only the name of the person instead of adding the mention character and a hyperlink with the person's email.
+In **Example 7** you can see how the insert action of a CustomPersonMentionProvider is implemented - it inserts only the name of the person instead of adding the mention character and a hyperlink with the person's email.

-#### [C#] Example 3: Custom insert action
+#### [C#] Example 7: Custom insert action

-{{region radrichtextbox-features-mentions}}
+{{region radrichtextbox-features-mentions_14}}

     public class CustomPersonMentionProvider : PersonMentionProvider
     {